 It appears that there are plenty, too many sufficient signs of stupidity - when it happens - but the minimal necessary features to define and quantify stupidity as fact are not clear enough.
 The word is misleading and the measures imprecise; the scales float in the eyes of the witness.

-I will use a lived working definition for my hunt:
+As you can see, I use a phenomenal working definition for my hunt.

-stupidity is the manifest rupture with the adequate common sense of given situation, place, group of people or task.
+Stupidity is observed as the manifest rupture with the adequate common sense of given situation, place, group of people or task: in the way of perceiving, of understanding, of judging, of speaking, of responding, or in conduct.

-I sense that without understanding this sobering meaning of stupidity committed and carried on by normally intelligent people and even very bright ones, the intelligence and wisdom it ruins cannot be understood either.
+I think that without understanding the stupidities committed and often persisted in by normally intelligent people, even very bright ones, geniuses not excepted, the intelligence and wisdom it ruins cannot be understood either.
+The study of wisdom must include understanding our own and other peoples' stupidity and learning to cope with it.

-Whoever wants to increase wisdom must look beyond the slowness or pathology, retardation, primitive ignorance, dullness of intellect to observe the higher order causes of failing and of the collapse of common sense in people whose mind seems to work well.
+Whoever wants to understand and increase wisdom must observe the causes of failing and of the collapse of common sense in people "like you and me", people whose mind seems to work perfectly well.

-As you see, I make some choices from the beginning:
+As you see, I made some excluding choices from the beginning:

 In this inquiry I set aside stupidity by deficient functioning of the brain.
-I omit considering the stupidness of "people being functionally stupid"; for understanding normal human stupidity the sadly real model of the mentally handicapped is as misleading as the infuse essence of stupidness.
-Beyond the obvious perils of stumbling upon some hopelessly dull or dangerously senseless people, beyond the pathetic helplessness of the feeble-minded which appeals to our charity, there is much worse than sub-normal intelligence.
+I omit considering the stupidness of "people being functionally stupid"; besides this pathetic helplessness of the feeble-minded which appeals to our charity, there is much worse in our world than sub-normal intelligence.
+The sadly real model of the mentally handicapped is moreover quite misleading for understanding normal human stupidity.
+Like a fig-leaf masking the really important issue.

-I postponed to include the state of obstinate narrowness, the blind fanaticism better called folly or madness, of people who appear stuck in their rigid excess, unable to consider other points of view or fact contrary to their conviction.
-But I am aware that normal or even exceptional people become very stupid when fallen into such traps.
+I will probably have to include in my inquiry on intelligent stupidity the attitude and state of obstinate narrowness, the blind fanaticism better called folly or madness, observable in otherwise intelligent people who appear stuck in dogma, militant creed, rigid excess, unable to consider other points of view or fact contrary to their conviction.
+I am aware that normal or even exceptional people become very stupid when fallen into such traps.
+Is this another corruption of human judgement?

 Stupid, is not something we are but something we do or let happen.

-The word “stupidity” was hijacked, occupied and distorted and abused by bad faith usage to a degree which prevents critical thinking.
-We must individually reclaim this word and redefine it.
+The word “stupidity” was hijacked, occupied, distorted and abused by bad faith usage, to a degree which prevents critical thinking.
+Nowadays it became a politically incorrect word to avoid.
+We must go back and start from the beginning, individually reclaim this word and redefine it.
 In lack of agreement, we must dare to build our own meaning.
 We need to rectify the word.

-The challenge of attending to this orphan subject is to reveal an omnipresent public enemy hidden behind a smoke screen of denial and patronizing derision - labelling a few handicapped (or different) people as idiots, imbeciles or morons instead of looking into the mirror to see the grand foolishness and weaknesses in our lives and in society.
-Those poor creatures are like trees preventing us to see the woods.
+Rectifying the word stupidity to account for intelligent stupidity is worth the effort.
+The challenge of this orphan subject is to reveal an omnipresent public enemy hidden behind a smoke screen of denial and patronising derision - labelling a few handicapped (or different) people as idiots, imbeciles or morons - instead of looking into the mirror and into our world to see the grand foolishness and weaknesses in our lives and in society.
+Those poor creatures, the "stupid", are like trees preventing us to see the luxuriant woods.

-Its substance, being assumed to be absence of something or less of something, like lack of knowing or lesser intelligence (imagine the difficulty of defining the presence of ignorance!), stupidity does not seem to have a substance, to be a behaviour measurable distinctly, thus it does not appear worth studying in itself; rational intelligence and knowledge – believed to be opposed to stupidity - are measured and analysed instead of it.
+Its substance, being assumed by habit to be absence of something or deficit of something, like lack of knowing or lesser intelligence (imagine the academic difficulty of defining the presence of ignorance or, worse, its size!), stupidity does not seem to have a substance, to be a behaviour measurable distinctly.
+Thus, during the Twentieth Century, it did not appear worth studying; rational intelligence and knowledge – believed to be opposed to stupidity - are measured and analysed instead of it.
 That should be sufficient.
 Hmm!

 Is it then proven that less intelligence means more stupidity?
 That more intelligence means less stupidity?

-It also seems politically incorrect to even consider that such a degrading flaw exists as a part of human nature; a born, nurture-resistant feature creating inequality.
+It also seems politically incorrect to even consider that such a degrading flaw exists as a born, nurture-resistant feature creating inequality.
 To see it widespread is certainly anathema; the many cannot be called stupid in a democracy.
 You need reckless kings to do that.
-And marketing experts who will never say it openly, only count on it.
+And marketing experts or spin-doctors who will never say it openly, but massively count on it.

-Medically seen, stupidity seems presumed to be some kind of steady-state or unchanging attribute of incapacity, low performance; an abnormality which you find in morons, idiots, cretins and other disadvantaged people evaluated scientifically.
-The word “stupid”, referring to the things they do is thus eliminated as useless.
+Medically seen, constant stupidity (in the traditional sense) seems to be some kind of steady-state or unchanging attribute of incapacity, dis-adaptive bias, low performance; an abnormality which you find in morons, idiots, cretins and other disadvantaged people (like the utterly uneducated ignorant) evaluated scientifically.

-For such reasons of hypocrisy and academic unattractiveness, the research of the vague subject – an elephant too big to really exist - is left to the story-tellers, preachers and occasional irritated thinkers, for their moments of despair.
+For such reasons of hypocrisy and academic unattractiveness, the research on the vague subject – an elephant too big to really exist - is left to the story-tellers, preachers and occasional irritated thinkers, in their moments of despair.

 In spite of all this unease, stupidity is too protuberant a subject to sweep under the carpet...